uruws/monbots/README.md

 ## Setup.

-To build the bots engine container locally just run `make build`.
+To build the bots engine container locally just run:

+	$ make build

 It will download the latest release of the bot's engine so you can run scripts locally.

+To upgrade the container/force the build:

+	$ make upgrade

 All scripts are run against **staging** environment.
 You need a `credentials.yml` file so the bot can authenticate to the api.